The Sacrament of Baptism

 We believe that once you have been baptized, either as an infant or an adult, you have entered into a covenant relationship with God.
 While you may break your promises and wander from the path God desires you to follow, God is faithful and never breaks his promises.
 We may need to recommit and reaffirm our relationship with Christ, but God always remains faithful.
 Therefore, we do not believe in “re-baptizing” because God has never cancelled his covenant.

 Baptism at Centreville UMC

 - Adults – if you have never been baptized and desire to repent of your sins and become a disciple (student) of Jesus Christ, then meet with our senior pastor and express your desire to be baptized.
 We will require your faithful presence during worship for at least one month so the church community has an opportunity to get to know you through fellowship.
 We will schedule your baptism during a Sunday worship service and we will enroll you in our next New Members class.

-- Infants of Active Church Members – if the parents or grandparents of the child are disciples of Jesus Christ and both regularly and actively participate in the life of the church through their prayers, presence, gifts and service, then they are welcome to meet with our senior pastor and schedule a baptism during a Sunday worship service.
+- Infants of Active Church Members – if the parents or grandparents of the child are disciples of Jesus Christ and, with the child, both regularly and actively participate in the life of the church through their prayers, presence, gifts and service, then they are welcome to meet with our senior pastor and schedule a baptism during a Sunday worship service.
 It is important that there is a faithful, godly presence in the life of the child and that the child will be raised within a Christian community.

 - Infants of Non-Members – While we are happy you desire your child to be baptized, we need to see evidence of Christian faithfulness and commitment.
 Therefore, we expect at least one parent to demonstrate a faithful presence during worship for at least one month and to enroll in and successfully complete our next New Member class.
 If you are transferring membership from another church community, you are invited to meet with the senior pastor and discuss.